 - Not as cost-effective as pipelines in the long run.

 One of the most devastating rail transport disasters occurred in Lac-Mégantic, Canada, in 2013, when an unattended crude oil train derailed and exploded, killing 47 people and destroying much of the town’s center.
-While regulations, such as the Oil Pollution Act of 1990, have improved safety standards, transporting oil by rail remains a high-risk method with serious environmental and human consequences.
+Rail incidents have prompted regulatory responses over the years, covered in more detail in the section on Department of Transportation oversight.

 Truck Transport: Flexible but Limited Capacity